alexneamtu/credius-magento-2/README.md

     -> Sales
     -> Payment Methods

-3. Find Credius & fill in your Product Code, API Key and Public Key.
+4. Find Credius & setup the plugin using the API Key provided by Credius and the Callback Url as `<domain>/credius/webhook/receiver`

 #  Support